A Weekend in Swellendam

 Alluring towns with a rich heritage make the drive up all the more special, especially since it’s the third oldest town in South Africa.

 Settled at the foot of the Langeberg Mountains, one can see why Swellendam is so exceptional.
 With a late morning start, we headed off to where everything all began for Swellendam.

 In 1745, Swellendam was founded by The Dutch East India Company as the last outpost of civilisation on the eastern frontier.
-By the middle of the 19th century, British settlers had colonized the eastern districts and Swellendam became a thriving centre.
-Today, this town has a myriad of activities and attractions on offer that make one want to never leave.
+By the middle of the 19th century, British settlers had colonized the eastern districts and Swellendam became a thriving center.
+Today, this town has a myriad of activities and attractions on offer that makes one want to never leave.

 Tour the Town